Pyugt/Pokebot/README.md

 # Pokebot — Pokémon Discord Bot

 An event-driven Pokémon Discord bot built using Node.js, and Discord.js.
-The bot allows users to spawn, catch, and collect Pokémon while maintaining their own Pokédex.
+The bot allows users to spawn, catch and collect Pokémon while maintaining their own Pokédex.
 It is designed with a modular architecture and managed using PM2 for production-level process management.

 ---